 The Council’s priority actions include ensuring the national training system delivers a highly skilled and productive workforce to support national and local economies.
 View the Skills Council Terms of Reference.

-Skills ministers will work together through a new COAG Skills Council, in consultation with education ministers, to advise leaders on future reform priorities by the end of 2019 and provide a reform roadmap to COAG in early 2020.
+In consultation with education ministers, the Council are advising leaders on future reform priorities and providing a reform roadmap to COAG in the first half of 2020.

-When required the Council will work collaboratively with other COAG councils on matters of shared interest.
+When required the Council works collaboratively with other COAG councils on matters of shared interest.